NREL/T3CO/docs/modules/print_class_objects.md

 **Arguments**:

 - `obj` _object_ - The object to flatten.
-- `include_predix` _bool, optional_ - Whether to include the prefix in the keys.
+- `include_prefix` _bool, optional_ - Whether to include the prefix in the keys.
 Defaults to True.
 - `prefix` _str, optional_ - The prefix for the keys.
 Defaults to "".
 - `delimiter` _str, optional_ - The delimiter for the keys.
 Defaults to "_".